Extent of Soil Erosion

 1) In cooperation with local extension workers, farmers and relevant authorities, define what criteria need to be met for each type of land (fields, pastures, forests) to be classified as affected by surface erosion (for example, the number and total length of erosion rills per m2).
 For each type of land, prepare observation checklists listing the main criteria.

 2) Together with local farmers, the data collectors should conduct transect walks in the area you are assessing.
-For each area which meets the pre-defined criteria, the data collector measures its area by walking along the border of the measured areas with the GPS device having activated the area measurement function.
+For each area that meets the pre-defined criteria, the data collector measures its area by walking along the border of the measured areas with the GPS device having activated the area measurement function.

 3) Calculate the indicator’s value by summing up the size of all the affected areas.

-1) Since the data collection is time consuming, the indicator is suitable only for interventions covering smaller to medium sized areas where the measurement of individual affected areas is feasible.
+1) Since the data collection is time-consuming, the indicator is suitable only for interventions covering smaller to medium sized areas where the measurement of individual affected areas is feasible.

 2) Where possible, the indicator should be used together with the Area of Degraded Land Under Sustainable Management indicator and the Fulfilment of Landscape Management Plans indicator.